Codrut Turcanu (the most productive Internet Marketing copywriter)

 Do you remember: when was the last time you subscribed to a list or newsletter?

 Why did you do it?
-Most probably, it was because it snagged your attention and offered something of true interest to you: mouthwatering sample, a desirable freebie item or maybe a how-to info-packed report that you found informative enough so that you had to enter your email and snatch it up.
+More than probably, it was because it got your attention and offered something of true interest to you: a mouth watering sample, a desirable freebie item or maybe a how-to info-packed report that you found good enough that you had to enter your email and snatch it up.

 Definition of a high-converting squeeze page